IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 To query for Reqif definitions: there is a prefix `rm_reqif` defined which allows using the Reqif definition query capability like this: `oslcquery myproject -r rm_reqif:ReqIFDefinition`.
 For information and limitations of Reqifdefinition query, see https://jazz.net/wiki/bin/view/Main/DNGReqIF

+To find all artifacts in project/component in a specific module id 3892 `-q rm:module=~3892` - NOTE this is using the enhanced OSLC Query sytnax

+To find all artifacts in project/component in a specific module id 3892 modified since a specific date `-q rm:module=~3892 and dcterms:modified>"2020-08-01T21:51:40.979Z"^^xsd:dateTime` - NOTE this is using the enhanced OSLC Query sytnax for finding an artifact by id using ~

+To find all artifacts in project/component in a specific module id 3892 modified before a specific date `-q rm:module=~3892 and dcterms:modified<"2020-08-01T21:51:40.979Z"^^xsd:dateTime` - NOTE this is using the enhanced OSLC Query sytnax for finding an artifact by id using ~

 GCM basic usage
 ===============